Faculty & Staff

 MSW, Rutgers University BA, University of Delaware

-In 2008, Blunt-Carter was selected to be one of the fifty state directors for the 2008 Obama/Biden Presidential campaign.
-Responsible for the creation, overall operation, and supervision of the statewide activities, she engaged and involved various constituencies and opened a campaign headquarters where all were welcome.
-She also served as a local surrogate and representative for the national campaign, organized fundraising events, developed a local media, and communications strategy, provided supervision to staff on the day-to-day operations, and recruited over 1,000 volunteers to perform grassroots outreach efforts in Delaware and surrounding states of Pennsylvania and New Jersey.
-Success in this role and experience in social work led to an opportunity for Blunt-Carter to serve in the Obama Administration as a senior Agency liaison in the Executive Office of the President.
+Blunt-Carter was selected to be one of the fifty state directors for the 2008 Obama/Biden presidential campaign.
+She was responsible for the creation, operation, and supervision of statewide activities and opened a campaign headquarters where all were welcome.
+She also served as a local surrogate and representative for the national campaign, organized fundraising events, developed a local media and communications strategy, supervised staff on day-to-day operations, and recruited over 1,000 volunteers to perform grassroots outreach in Delaware, Pennsylvania, and New Jersey.
+Success in this role and experience in social work led to an opportunity for Blunt-Carter to serve in the Obama administration as a senior agency liaison in the Executive Office of the President.

-A desire to impact communities in a more direct fashion was the impetus for her to make the difficult decision of leaving the White House and returning to direct practice activities focused on social issues related to health and education.
-In 2011 as the Director of Community Planning and Policy Development at the Delaware HIV Consortium, Blunt-Carter worked on projects that helped to shape policy, inform communities, and create programs to assist clients, service providers, and organizations.
+Later, as the director of community planning and policy development at the Delaware HIV Consortium, Blunt-Carter worked on projects that helped shape policy, inform communities, and create programs to assist clients, service providers, and organizations.
 She was also responsible for the facilitation of the statewide planning council as well as the oversight of the implementation of the 2010 National AIDS Strategy.